eliot-geek/SQL-Query-Language/01. Introduction to Relational Databases/Relational and non-relational databases.md

 ![Relational and non-relational databases](../images/1.png)

 ## Concept of a Database
-> Explore the fundamental concept of a database
+> Explore the fundamental concept of a database.

 ![Database](../images/2.png)

 ## Types of Databases
-Learn about different types of databases.
+> Learn about different types of databases.

 ![Database](../images/3.png)

-## Relational databases
+## Relational Databases
+> Understand the principles of relational databases.

 ![Relational databases](../images/4.png)

-## Example: an online bookstore
+## Example: Online Bookstore
+> Illustration of concepts using an example of an online bookstore.

 ![Example: an online bookstore](../images/5.png)

 ## Example: an online bookstore